Marxi7/CS50AI/README.md

 ### Parser

-In the Parser project, I implemented a PCFG parser to parse sentences using context-free grammar rules.
-The program reads in a grammar file and a sentence, and then generates all possible parses of the sentence according to the grammar rules.
+In the Parser project, I wrote an AI to parse sentences and extract noun phrases.
 To run the program, navigate to the Parser directory and run the following command:

 ```bash
 # Your Program should look like this in the terminal